 Although Bewitched came to an end in 1972, re-runs kept the show alive for many.
 In 1977, Tabitha was given her own show (cleverly titled Tabitha), with Lisa Hartman playing the grown up witch, working as a Los Angeles TV weather girl, and getting into the expected scrapes.
 It wasn’t a success, and is barely remembered today, the late Seventies flatness of its approach failing to match the retro appeal of Bewitched, which, with it’s classic theme tune and dated look, has found a fresh new following amongst would-be lounge lizards the world over.

 If Bewitched had a a more successful later offspring, it was probably Sabrina the Teenage Witch, the kids show which Tabitha probably should’ve been.
 This was one of several shows in the Nineties that returned to the fantastical for sit-com fun, suggesting that what goes around, comes around.
 Meanwhile, Bewitched would spawn a 2005 movie starring Nicole Kidman and Will Ferrell that tried to be too clever with a story based around a remake of the original show.
 It wasn’t a success.

-Posted by DFMOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
-We are a genuinely independent website and rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
+Posted by DFMOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
 Please support us by not blocking ads.
 If you do block ads please consider making a small donation to our running costs instead.
 We'd really appreciate it.
 Thank you.
 As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.